-To prepare Horizon Career College graduates for the health field, a variety of classroom/laboratory equipment is utilized throughout the program.
-Knowledge and proficiency are attained both by demonstration and actual operation of equipment by the students.
+To prepare Horizon Career College graduates for the health field, a variety of classroom/ laboratory equipment is utilized throughout the program.
+The students attain both knowledge and proficiency by demonstration and actual operation of equipment.

 EXTERNSHIP

 As students enter their final phases of training, Horizon Career College will assign students to externship sites, selecting sites from its files of hospitals, physicians, clinics, insurance companies, long-term care institutions as well as home care agencies.
 Students must be current on all course requirements, meeting Satisfactory Academic Progress (SAP) requirements and must have an up-to-date account with Horizon Career College before externship can begin.